akshit-sehgal/mongoDB-API/README.md

-A simple MongoDB and Express API using JWT tokens and hahsing for private routing
+A simple MongoDB, Express and NodeJS API using JWT tokens and hashing for private routing.